RAAF Base Townsville: Post-war era

 The role of RAAF Base Townsville changed in the 1960s and 1970s with the general northward shift of Australia's defence bases.
 In 1960, the majority of Australia's armed forces were still based near the southern capital cities, as they had been since the 1880s, but experience in Malaya, Sarawak and Vietnam changed the emphasis of defence policy to preparedness for limited regional conflicts.
 The level of military aviation activity at Townsville began to increase after the establishment in 1966 of Lavarack Barracks, which steadily grew to become Australia's largest Army base, and the Headquarters of the Third Task Force.
 In 1976, No. 35 Squadron was based at Townsville in support of Army operations.
 However, the following year No. 10 Squadron was relocated to RAAF Base Edinburgh in South Australia, and over thirty years of maritime reconnaissance operations from Townsville ceased.

 For the next twenty years No. 35 Squadron operated Caribou transports and Iroquois helicopters in support of the Australian Army, but has now been disbanded and incorporated into No. 38 Squadron, performing the same role.
 In 1989, No. 9 Squadron with Black Hawk helicopters was briefly based at RAAF Townsville, before handing over its aircraft to the Australian Army and disbanding, as part of a new policy of placing battlefield helicopters under Army command.
 The Army occupied dedicated facilities at RAAF Base Townsville, and the 5th Aviation Regiment now operates Black Hawk and Chinook helicopters from a complex in the south-west corner of the base.

 Changes in operational requirements from the 1960s to the 1990s and improvements in technologies such as telecommunications, have greatly expanded the physical requirements of RAAF Townsville.
+New administrative buildings, workshops and accommodation blocks have been added in a series of changes over the last three decades.

+21st century

-New administrative buildings. workshops and accommodation blocks have been added in a series of changes over the last three decades.
-The most recent developments in 2000–2001 have seen the expansion of operational infrastructure with the provision of Fighter/Strike and Maritime Patrol Ordnance Loading Aprons, new taxiways and a Fighter/Strike Operational and Technical Support Facility.
+The most recent developments in 2000–2001 have seen the expansion of operational infrastructure with the provision of fighter/strike and maritime patrol ordnance loading aprons, new taxiways and a fighter/strike operational and technical support facility.
 While fighter, strike and maritime patrol aircraft are not currently based at Townsville, these facilities are in keeping with current Defence of Australia policy practice of creating "bare bases" which are ready to receive operational aircraft at short notice.

-A RAAF museum is located on base.
+The Aviation Heritage Centre (RTAHC) located at the base reopened in August 2025 after a major five-year refurbishment.

+With the announced increases in military spending in 2023, RAAF Townsville is expected to share in $2 billion to be spent across RAAF bases Learmonth, Scherger and Townsville to improve ADF readiness.
+The money will be allocated to improve runways, fuel storage and supply, accommodation and security.
+Furthermore, Army announced the relocation of the 1st Aviation Regiment to RAAF Townsville, with the acquisition of AH-64E Apache Guardian attack helicopters.